You Only Forward Once: An Efficient Compositional Judging Paradigm: Experiments

 \section{Experiments}

 In this section, we present extensive experiments and ablation studies to validate our approach.
-We first compare YOFO with Jina-Reranker-M0 \cite{jina2025blog}, a representative state-of-the-art (SOTA) multimodal reranker, on the test set derived from LAION-RVS-Fashion \cite{lepage2023lrvs}.
-We then assess YOFO’s dependency-aware judgement, the effectiveness of post-hoc CoT, and the contribution of individual architectural components.
+We first compare YOFO with state-of-the-art (SOTA) methods to demonstrate its effectiveness.
+We then assess YOFO’s dependency-aware judgement, the effectiveness of post-hoc CoT, and the contributions of individual architectural components.